learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 Remember event listeners?
 Turns out, we can use those to respond to an event and move the dodger.

 Let's say we want to move the dodger to the left.
-First we have to figure what the left arrow key's numeric value is.
+First we have to figure out what code is used to identify the left arrow key.
 We could look it up, but we're programmers — let's explore!

 ```javascript